Fukaya category of Grassmannians: rectangles

-We call the image of this map $\Delta_\alpha$, and observe that it is a convex polytope cut out by the inequalities above.
-In fact the following holds. \begin{theorem}(Section 5 \cite{GS}) The map $\Phi$ is a completely integrable system on $\Gr(k,n)$: on the open dense subset $\Phi^{-1}(\Delta_\alpha \setminus \partial\Delta_\alpha)\subset\Gr(k,n)$ its entries are smooth functions, they pairwise Poisson commute, and their differentials are linearly independent. \end{theorem}
+The image $\Delta_\alpha$ of this map is a convex polytope cut out by the inequalities of Figure \ref{fig:GC}.
+In fact, the following holds. \begin{theorem}(Guillemin-Sternberg \cite[Section 5]{GS}) The map $\Phi$ is a completely integrable system on $\Gr(k,n)$: on the open dense subset $\Phi^{-1}(\Delta_\alpha \setminus \partial\Delta_\alpha)\subset\Gr(k,n)$ its entries are smooth functions, they pairwise Poisson commute, and their differentials are linearly independent. \end{theorem}

-It follows from general properties of completely integrable systems that the fibers of $\Phi$ over the interior of $\Delta_\alpha$ must be Lagrangian tori (see for example Duistermaat Theorem 1.1 \cite{Du}).
-Moreover, Cho-Kim prove that the fiber over the barycenter of $\Delta_\alpha$ is monotone (Theorem 5.5 \cite{CK}).
-We will denote this monotone torus by $T^{k(n-k)}\subset\Gr(k,n)$ and call it the Gelfand-Cetlin torus from now on.\\\\ Being a regular Lagrangian fibration over the interior of $\Delta_\alpha$, the integrable system $\Phi$ induces a basis $\gamma_{i,j}\in H_1(T^{k(n-k)};\mathbb{Z})$.
-We will denote
+It follows from general properties of completely integrable systems that the fibers of $\Phi$ over the interior of $\Delta_\alpha$ must be Lagrangian tori (see for example Duistermaat \cite[Theorem 1.1]{Du}).
+Moreover, the following result allows to locate the unique monotone fiber among these tori.